-If the Committee believes that a registered law school is not in full compliance with these rules, the Committee will provide the law school with a written Notice of Noncompliance that states the reasons for its belief.
+If the Committee believes that a registered law school is not in full compliance with these rules, the Committee will issue the law school a written Notice of Noncompliance that states the basis and all other reasons for its belief.
+At the option of the Committee, it may also choose to forward a copy of the Notice to all students currently enrolled at the law school believed to be not compliant.

 Rule 4.261 Response to Notice of Noncompliance

-Within fifteen days of receiving a Notice of Noncompliance, a law school must file a response demonstrating that it is in compliance or is taking steps to achieve compliance.
+Within fifteen days of receiving a Notice of Noncompliance, a law school must file a written response demonstrating that it is in compliance or is taking steps to achieve compliance.
 The response must be submitted with the fee set forth in the Schedule of Charges and Deadlines.

 Rule 4.262 Committee action on law school response